kyracho/kyracho.github.io/README.md

 Welcome!
 This repository contains the source files for my personal website.

 It consists of:
-1. Cover Page
+1. Cover Page with an animated background
-2. About Me
+3. About Me
-3. Customized Virtual Interview Chatbot
+4. Customized Virtual Interview Chatbot
+  - Hosted by myself on AWS using the MERN stack
+  - I built the frontend of the chatbot to work seamlessly, similarly to the iMessage app.
-4. Projects
+6. Projects
+  - I made the tiles link to my recent projects
+  - I wrote javascript to dynamically organize and resize the masonry style tiles depending on the device and the current window size.
+  -
-5. Miscellaneous Projects
+7. Miscellaneous Projects
+  - 3 dimensional, dynamic, buttons that will be linked to my future miscellaneous projects.
-6. My Location
+8. My Location

-Here is a snapshot of my website:
+Here is the current snapshot of my website:
 <img width="1520" alt="Screenshot 2024-09-16 at 2 38 20 PM" src="https://github.com/user-attachments/assets/84ae4094-b0a6-4fcd-a393-920287191756">
 <img width="1530" alt="Screenshot 2024-09-16 at 2 38 41 PM" src="https://github.com/user-attachments/assets/529cd466-b57f-4ca4-8697-25a194cca2c8">
 <img width="1528" alt="Screenshot 2024-09-16 at 2 38 48 PM" src="https://github.com/user-attachments/assets/c14a30cb-5fec-4842-b6c7-8976c48da906">